PEDROMOREIRA45/lei-23-s2-1dg-g31/docs/sprintA/us004/01.requirements-engineering/Readme.md

 > **Question:** We are having a little issue defining what the sun exposure might be.
 We are not sure what it will be as a value.
 If it's a number that defines how much exposure the house has or if it is just a text saying if it has or hasn't sun exposure.
 >
 > **Answer:** Sun exposure will take the following values: North, South, East, or West.

+> **Question:** When assigning an agent to a property listing, are the available agents shown by the system for the owner to pick?
+Or does the owner need to provide the agent's information (name, agency,etc)?
+>
+> **Answer:** The owner should select one agent from a list of agents that work in the selected agency.
+The owner should select the agency before selecting the agent.

 ### 1.3.
 Acceptance Criteria